Graduate Research Programme

 Thesis committee definition: A minimum of 4 faculty members, with at least three faculty from ASE.
 The thesis adviser serves as committee chair for general advising, evaluation of the thesis, and thesis exam.
 An committee member from outside NTU is required.
 Continuation/Termination of Candidacy

 The Division faculty (as a committee of the whole) can decide whether the student’s candidacy should continue or cease on the basis of the annual progress reports, as well as the assessments and recommendation of the student’s advisor(s).

-Academic advisory committee: One faculty member each from the three areas of DES’ research.
+Academic advisory committee: One faculty member each from the three areas of ASE’ research.